A Short Guide to Project Cost Estimation Methods

 • Parametric Estimating

-• Three Point Estimating
+• Three-Point Estimating

-Analogous estimating is a rough estimation technique which estimates the cost of a project by analyzing the data of a past project.
+Analogous estimating is a rough estimation technique that estimates the cost of a project by analyzing the data of a past project.
 Although it is a quick method, it does not provide a straight estimation.

-In the bottom-up estimating, you estimate the cost of each deliverable to estimate the overall cost of the project.
+In bottom-up estimating, you estimate the cost of each deliverable to estimate the overall cost of the project.
 It provides an accurate estimation.

 Parametric Estimation Technique uses historical records as well as statistical data to estimate the cost of the project.
 It provides accurate results.

-Three point estimating uses three estimates (Most Likely , Optimistic, Pessimistic) to estimate the costs.
+Three-point estimating uses three estimates (Most Likely, Optimistic, Pessimistic) to estimate the costs.

-Tips for Project Cost Estimation
+Tips for an Effective Project Cost Estimation Process

 1. Know the Project Objectives

 The first thing to do before starting the estimation process is to gather information regarding the project.
 Understand the objectives of the project and the client’s requirements to guess the resources to be allocated.